-This first part of the trail is a blast that takes you down to the new tunnel passing under SR 179 at Waypoint 004.
+This first part of the trail takes you down to the new tunnel passing under SR 179 at Waypoint 004.
 Go through the tunnel and soon you’ll pass through a second new tunnel.
-This part of the trail can also be ridden fast as you wind through the scrub trees and red dirt singletrack.
-As you begin to get closer to Cathedral Rock, you start riding more on rock than trail (Waypoint 006).
-Riding the rock path along the section about one-third the way up Cathedral Rock is outstanding.
+As you begin to get closer to Cathedral Rock, you start hiking more on rock than trail (Waypoint 006).
+Hiking along the rock path along the section about one-third the way up Cathedral Rock is outstanding.
 Take some time to notice the view down in the valley below.

 At Waypoint 007, you’ll intersect Cathedral Rock Trail.
 Down and to the right is the trailhead parking area, up and to the left is Cathedral Rock.
 You can hike up Cathedral Rock if you’d like.
 It’s about a mile roundtrip from this point and takes about an hour.
-The hike is steep and strenuous, but worth it, though I wouldn’t recommend you do it with biking shoes.
-See Cathedral Rock Hike for more information on this hike.
+The hike is steep and strenuous, but worth it See Cathedral Rock hike for more information on this hike.

 The route I’ll describe is to go straight and do the Baldwin Loop, then back to this point and then down the Cathedral Rock trail.

-Keep riding on the rock for another one-third of a mile and Waypoint 008 and the start of the switchbacks.
-These can be very dangerous.
-A miss-peddle here can send you down 50-100 feet off the edge.
-Ride (or hike-a-bike) down the switchbacks down to Oak Creek.
+Keep walking on the rock for another one-third of a mile and Waypoint 008 and the start of the switchbacks.
+Hike down the switchbacks down to Oak Creek.
 The first few hundred yards under the thick canopy of trees (especially in the fall) is outstanding!

-Once you get to the creek (Waypoint 009), the trail becomes more technical.
-Expect to hike-a-bike a few times as you go along the southern edge of the creek.
-Ride until you get to Waypoint 010.
+Once you get to the creek (Waypoint 009), the trail follows along the southern edge of the creek.
+Walk until you get to Waypoint 010.
 This is the start of the Baldwin Loop Trail.
 You can go either clockwise or counter-clockwise.
 We’ve found counter-clockwise is the best way (though this is trip is detailed in the clockwise direction).

-Retrace your ride along the creek until you get to the switchbacks.
-You might have to do a lot of hike-a-bike to go up these, then continue riding to the Cathedral Rock Trail intersection (Waypoint 007).
+Retrace your hike along the creek until you get to the switchbacks, then continue hiking up to the Cathedral Rock Trail intersection (Waypoint 007).
 Again, you can go back using Templeton Trail or turn left and go down Cathedral Rock Trail.

 Keep going past Waypoints 017 and 018.
-During this ride along the Bell Rock Pathway, you’ll also ride over a nice wood bridge, then a smaller stone culvert.
+During this walk along the Bell Rock Pathway, you’ll also hike over a nice wood bridge, then a smaller stone culvert.
 Fairly soon, you’ll pass the Templeton Trail turnoff (Waypoint 003 on the right) and you’ll be back on familiar ground.

 If you started at the main Bell Rock Pathway trailhead, go straight at Waypoint 002 (instead of turning right to go back north to the second parking area).
-Keep riding along the wide path (dodging the plethora of hikers) until you’ve reached the parking area at Waypoint 001.
+Keep walking along the wide path until you’ve reached the parking area at Waypoint 001.

 Have fun and be safe!